afroditeapp/afrodite-backend/docs/api_usage.md

 HTTP GET to that address will
 return the image in the slot if there is one.

+##### Implementation details

+User sets a new image to a slot.
+New UUID is created for that image.
+UUID is returned to the user in the upload HTTP response.
+If user uploads a new image the existing image in the slot is deleted.

+After all images are uploaded user will make a new media moderation request to the server.
+If user does not have a queue number, then it will be assigned to the user.
+Queue ID is valid until it is removed (by user removing the request or by admin handling the moderation request).

+User will have a possiblity to remove the moderation request or update it.
+Updating the moderation request can change the contents of the request (image UUIDs included), but not the queue number.

+When admin starts handling the request the request is copied so that it is immutable.
+This prevents the user updating the request anymore.
+After that the admin can mark the request as accepted or denied.
+The Queue ID is removed from active Queue IDs table.

+After these events the request still exists but it is handled.
+Only creating a new moderation request deletes the previous one.

 ### Account deletion

 Account can be moved to `pending deletion` state with `/account_api/delete`.